ENIAC-ZA/DevOpsFun/README.md

 <img src="https://i.imgur.com/tRuxJXK.png" height="250" />

 I have tried every combination of launch parameters to try and fix this issue, I tried making a runttimeconfig.json file.
 But I just couldn't get this error to go away.
-It's like the appsettings.json file just gets lost in translation somehow.
+Something is bugging out, and it's not getting the values from the appsettings.json file

 ## Question 1: